Greece Moments Greece Moments

 Batsi Beach

 In the coastal town of Batsi lies the sandy beach of the same name, which slopes very gently into the sea.
 It is particularly popular with families with children.
 It has sun loungers and umbrellas as well as sanitary facilities.
-In addition, there are plans to make the beach usable for people with disabilities.
+In addition, there are plans to make the beach accessible for people with disabilities.

 Andros Batsi Strand Griechenland Badeurlaub